roop/citron/docs/grammar-file.md

 literal characters and strings to be directly used in a grammar rule, but Citron does not.
 In Citron, all terminals should be named.

 We also call terminals as tokens.
-Some Citron directives and types use the term "token" to denote terminal symbols.
+Citron directives use the term "token" to denote a terminal symbol.

 [term-non-term]: https://en.wikipedia.org/wiki/Terminal_and_nonterminal_symbols
 [cfg]: https://en.wikipedia.org/wiki/Context-free_grammar